Jaiye Kuti shares photo as she celebrates wedding anniversary and son's birthday

 "Happy wedding anniversary to us. bMr & Mrs Olanrewaju Kuti.
 It wasn’t Bed of Roses, but Bed of understanding."

 In another post, she shared a beautiful family photo with her son and daughter.
-She shared the same caption celebrating her wedding anniversary.
+She posted the same caption celebrating her wedding anniversary.

 "I thought it was “Bed of Roses" But I realized it was “Bed of understanding “ Happy Wedding Anniversary to us."